xPaw/DumpStrings/README.md

         minimum length of a string (default 4) -print-sections
-        print all the section names found in the binary -target string
+        print all the section names found in the binary -sym-length int
+        maximum length of a string to filter out when the string contains majority of non a-Z characters (default 10) -target string
         the target type of the binary (macho/elf/pe)
 ```